CloudHustlers/Dec-Level-1/Cloud Run Canary Deployments #GSP1078 .md

 git add . && git commit -m "updated" && git push gcp new-feature-1
 ```
 ### Go to search > cloud build > and wait till all build are complted [DON'T RUN NEXT COMMAND TILL ALL THE BUILDS ARE COMPLETED]
+### If got error in any build click that build and click retry
 ```cmd
 gcloud beta builds triggers create cloud-source-repositories --trigger-config master-trigger.json git checkout master